gitrdm/gokando/docs/api-reference/minikanren.md

 ### FinishSearch

-FinishSearch marks the end of the search process
+FinishSearch marks the end of the search process.
+Safe to call on nil monitor.
+Only called once at end, no synchronization needed.

 ```go
 func (*SolverMonitor) FinishSearch()